shohei-kojima/integrated_HHV6_recon/README.md

 ### '-vrefindex [index of reference virus genome file]'
 Use when specifing reference virus genome index.
 This option is always required.
 See 'preparing virus genome reference file' section for detail.

+### '-depth'
+When you are using WGS data, you can specify autosome depth with this option.
+When specified, this pipeline output (average_depth_of_mapped_region / autosome depth).
+This is particularly important when juding a detected virus sequence is inherited chromosomally integrated sequence or not.

+### '-phage'
+When specified, this pipeline also reconstructs phage sequences.
+Generally, there are lots of phage-derived sequences (incld. spike-in PhiX).
+By default, this pipeline does not reconstruct when a virus genome name contained the word 'phage' or 'Phage'.

 ### '-picard [picard.jar file]'
 Use when specifing the path to 'picard.jar' file.
 This option is always required.